Estimating Continuous Treatment Effects in Panel Data using Machine Learning with a Climate Application: Application

-We estimate the model using the standardization, differencing, cross folds, analytical derivative, and de-biasing procedures described in Section \ref{sec::estimation}.
-We use third order polynomial basis functions.
-We consider interactions up to depth 2 of all variables.
-Estimation of Lasso for both the regression problem and the Riesz representer uses the optimization package Mosek (\cite{mosek}).
-Table \ref{tab:ag results table} shows the results from the main analysis.

-We weight estimates by the area of corn planted when computing coefficients or average derivatives.
-This choice is common in the applied literature, as the object of interest is the elasticity of yield in an acre of corn with a marginal increase in damaging heat exposure.
-We follow \citet{Burke2016} and weight each observation by the area of corn planted in that county in that year.
-Appendix \ref{sec:: ag results no weighting} includes results without this weighting choice.
-Without weighting the difference between OLS and DML estimates become even larger.
+We begin by replicating the analysis of \citet{Burke2016},\footnote{Specifically, we estimate the specification reported in their Table 1, column 7.} which we present in Equation \eqref{eq:be_lm_mod}.
+The outcome variable $Y_{i,t}$ is the log of corn yields in county $i$ and year $t$, measured in bushels per acre.
+The key treatment variable is $GDD_{i,t;29:\infty}$, defined as the total number of growing degree days (GDD) above 29\mydegree C during the March–August growing season.
+Additional regressors include $GDD_{i,t;0:29}$, the number of growing degree days below 29\mydegree C, and precipitation variables $Prec_{i,t;p<50}$ and $Prec_{i,t;p\geq50}$, which measure total county-level precipitation (in centimeters) below and above 50 cm, respectively.

+The treatment effect of interest in \citet{Burke2016} is the APD which in their linear model is $\beta_2$.
+In our replication of their linear model, we obtain an estimate of the ADP of $-0.0046$, which is nearly identical to the original estimate of $-0.0048$ reported by \citet{Burke2016}.
+These replication results are shown in Table \ref{tab:ag results table}, column 1.

+Next, we extend the \citet{Burke2016} specification by incorporating additional weather controls available in our dataset.
+These include minimum and maximum relative humidity, mean specific humidity, mean wind speed, and mean downward shortwave radiation at the surface (a measure of solar radiation).
+Adding these covariates to the linear model yields an APD estimate of $-0.0047$, reported in Table \ref{tab:ag results table}, column 2.

+Next, we apply our DML estimator using only the four original variables from \citet{Burke2016} ($GDD_{i,t;0:29}$, $\Delta GDD_{i,t;29:\infty}$, $\Delta Prec_{i,t;p<50}$, $\Delta Prec_{i,t;p>50}$).
+We allow for fifth-order polynomials of these variables as well as their interactions.
+As shown in Table \ref{tab:ag results table}, column 3, the estimated APD is $-0.0055$, approximately 30 percent larger in magnitude than the estimate of $-0.0043$ reported in \citet{Burke2016}.
+When we expand the DML specification to include the additional weather variables described above, the effect becomes $-0.0064$ (Table \ref{tab:ag results table}, column 4), nearly 50 percent larger than the original \citet{Burke2016} estimate.

-The average derivative estimate can be interpreted as the elasticity of corn yield with respect to additional exposure to extreme heat.
-That is, each estimate is the percentage by which yields change with an additional growing degree day of heat exposure above 29 \mydegree C over the growing season.
-The magnitude is relatively large - this suggests that an increase of a single growing degree day is associated with corn yields declining by 0.51\%-0.56\%.
-This finding is line with findings form other analyses of damages to crop yields from extreme heat.\footnote{\cite{Burke2016} estimate this same elasticity in a range from -0.0036 to -0.0062, depending on the specification.}
+The average derivative estimates can be interpreted as the elasticity of corn yields with respect to additional exposure to extreme heat, holding all other weather variables constant.
+That is, each estimate is the percentage by which yields change with an additional growing degree day of heat exposure above 29\mydegree C over the growing season.
+The magnitude is relatively large.
+In our DML + Covar estimate, this suggests that an increase of a single growing degree day above 29\mydegree C is associated with corn yields declining by 0.64\%.